 The lens was a Voigtländer 135mm f/4 Super Dynarex telephoto, an incredibly compact 135mm lens with the most beautiful machining and leather finish.

 Copyright is reserved on all images.
 They are NOT in the Public Domain.

-Contact me if you would like to obtain copies or the use of any text or images for publication elsewhere.
+Contact me if you would like to purchase the use of text or images.